Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 Agustus 2025 20.35.28 UTC
+- WIB: Sabtu, 9 Agustus 2025 21.27.44 UTC
-- WITA: Sabtu, 9 Agustus 2025 21.35.28 UTC
+- WITA: Sabtu, 9 Agustus 2025 22.27.44 UTC
-- WIT: Sabtu, 9 Agustus 2025 22.35.28 UTC
+- WIT: Sabtu, 9 Agustus 2025 23.27.44 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature